yurippo/yurippo/README.md

-- 👋 Hi, I Am @yurippo have used and Loved Computers, Information, Telecommunication Systems and Apps My Entire Life
+- 👋 Hi, I Am @yurippo have Used and Loved Computers, Information, Telecommunication Systems and Apps My Entire Life
 - 🤓 Student @Alura+FIAP University one of the Most Important Technology Ecosystems, Schools in LATAM
 - 👀 Interested in Python, JavaSript, Cloud and The DevOps Movement a combination of cultural philosophies, practices, and tools that increase an organization's ability to deliver applications and services at high velocity: evolving and improving products at a faster pace than organizations using traditional software development and infrastructure administration processes
 - 🌱 Currently learning more about Python 3, Python Web with Django, Flask, SQL, JavaScript, Cypress.io, Selenium, Testing, Cloud, Azure, AWS, GCP and The DevOps Technologies, Practices and Tools